theship/jubu_site_old/content/blog/20220222/index.md

 But the images still didn't display.
 I had set a height and width early on, so I thought I was covered by silly CSS transpiling issues.
 But nope.
 Turned out all I had to do is drop _either_ the height or the width (something about ratios?), and the icons displayed perfectly.

-Next up? custom URLs for github.io pages.
+Next up?
+Loading this site into Namecheap shared hosting.